supplychainproject/supplychainproject.github.io/README.md

 ## Supply Chain

-A supply chain is a sequence of links in which _producers_ provide items (_artifacts_), and information (_bills of materials_) and _consumers_ use bills of materials to receive and _verify_ artifacts against _policies_.
+A supply chain is a sequence of links in which _producers_ provide items (_artifacts_), and information (_bills of materials_) to _consumers_ who then receive and _verify_.

 ![Supply Chain Project Concepts](SupplyChainProjectConcepts.png)

 ## Artifacts
-Artifacts are items produced and consumed in a supply chain including physical goods, digital goods and certifications:
+Artifacts are items produced and consumed in a supply chain:

-* Digital goods, e.g. software
-* Physical goods, e.g. hardware and devices
+* Physical goods including hardware and devices
-* Certifications, e.g. documents that attest to attributes (reliability, integrity, authenticity, security, license, etc.) of other artifacts.
+* Digital goods including software, firmware and cloud-based services
+* Certifications attesting to artifact reliability, integrity, authenticity, security and license.

 ## Bills of Materials
-Bills of Materials provide information that allows artifacts to be verified and managed.
+Bills of Materials provide information about artifacts that allows artifacts to be received and verified.

-* Identity - the name, producer, version, and unique identifier for an item.
+* Identity - the name, producer, version, and unique identifier for the artifact.
+* Integrity - information that allows verifying that the artifact is free from tampering.
-* Relationships - relationships and dependencies between an item and other items.
+* Relationships - a listing of relationships including contents and dependencies between this artifact and others.
-* Creation - information about how an item was created.
+* Creation - information about how the artifact was created.
-* Validation - information about how an item was assessed and validated.
+* Assurance - information about how the item was assessed and validated.
-* License - intellectual property requirements governing use of the item.
+* License - intellectual property requirements governing use of the artifact.
-* Integrity - information that allows verifying that the item has not been tampered with.

-Bills of Materials provide information that allows artifacts to be verified and managed.

-* Identity - a name, producer, version, and unique identifier for an artifact.
-* Materials - a listing of other artifacts used in the creation of an artifact.
-* Creation - information about the process followed for creating an artifact.
-* License - information that identifies how an artifact can be used.
-* Integrity - information that allows verifying that a received artifact is free from tampering during transmission.

-Bills of Materials are cryptographically signed for the producer of an artifact.
-The Supply Chain Quality project defines a specification for the exchange of artifacts and metadata between producers and consumers.
+The Supply Chain Quality project defines a specification for the exchange of artifacts and bills of materials between producers and consumers.

-## Artifact and Metadata Stores

-Artifact and metadata stores allow query and distribution of artifacts.
-Examples of artifact and metadata stores include the following:

-*   Source code repositories
-*   Application, container, package and artifact stores, registries and repositories
-*   Software metadata providers (e.g.[Software Heritage metadata](https://www.softwareheritage.org/2019/05/28/mining-software-metadata-for-80-m-projects-and-even-more/), [Clearly Defined](https://clearlydefined.io/), [Go checksum database](https://go.googlesource.com/proposal/+/master/design/25530-sumdb.md))
-*   Installed package databases (e.g. RPMDB)

-The Supply Chain Project provides a certification program for artifact and metadata stores implementing the Supply Chain Quality artifact and metadata exchange specifications.

 ## Policy